ArthurDanjou/artsite/content/projects/hackathon-natixis.md

 ### Automated Insights & Visualization

-Data is only useful if it's readable.
-Our Nuxt application goes beyond raw tables:
+Our Nuxt application turns query results into readable output:

 * **Dynamic Charts:** The agent automatically determines the best visualization type (Bar, Line, Pie) based on the query result and renders it using interactive components.
 * **Narrative Explanations:** A final LLM pass summarizes the data findings in plain English and highlights anomalies or key trends.

 ## Impact & Results

-This project demonstrated that a modern stack (Nuxt + local LLMs) can drastically reduce the time needed for data discovery.
-By the final Saturday, our team presented a working prototype capable of handling multi-table joins and generating real-time financial dashboards from simple chat prompts.
+By the final Saturday, our team presented a working prototype capable of handling multi-table joins and generating real-time financial dashboards from simple chat prompts, built on a modern stack (Nuxt + local LLMs).

 ## Features